vik378/ros2_param_setter_demo/README.md

-# ROS2 Set param of one node from another node
+# ROS2 Set param of one node from another

 This quick-n-dirty demo shows how to dynamically update parameters of one node from another node using the service nature of the parameters management.